 Common Causes of Car Accidents

-The most common causes of car accidents tend to include:
+The most common causes of car accidents are:

 Common Causes of Motorcycle Accidents